De Facto Couples

 MFI has the most experience in surrogacy matters throughout Greece and Dr Giakoumakis is frequently speaking at international conferences on the medical aspects of surrogacy, egg donation and IVF.

-Together with MFI and IPT Law we provide the complete package of services for a surrogacy arrangement in Greece –
+Global Surrogacy provides the complete package of services for a surrogacy arrangement in Greece using the IVF and medical services of MFI –

-Egg or sperm donation, embryo shipment, surrogate selection, surrogacy agreement, court authorisation of surrogacy, embryo transfer, pregnancy management, delivery of your child, registered birth certificate, citizenship application, DNA testing, passport application, surrogate documentation for Family Court of Australia.
+Egg or sperm donation, embryo shipment, surrogate selection, surrogacy agreement, court authorisation of surrogacy, embryo transfer, pregnancy management, delivery of your child, registered birth certificate, citizenship application, DNA testing, passport application, assistance with documents required for legal purposes by IP’s country.

-MFI sources surrogate mothers directly from residents of Chania, Crete.
-Given the open borders within the EU the surrogate mothers can be citizens of any EU country.
+We source surrogate mothers directly from residents of Chania, Crete.
+Given the open borders within the EU the surrogate mothers are often citizens of Eastern European or Balkan countries but they can come from any EU country.

 The surrogates enter the program and are “quarantined” within the program for 6 months while they undergo medical and psychological screening and background checks.

 This includes the Minnesota test which comprises 300 questions and takes 4 hours to complete.
-All surrogates recruited must have had at least one child born without complications and have finished having their family.
+All surrogates recruited must have had at least one child born without complications and have completed their family.

 During the pregnancy the surrogate has a nurse allocated to her who assists her with transport and shopping and monitors her health, well-being and lifestyle throughout the pregnancy.

-The surrogate mother has medical tests with MFI every 10 days and blood tests and a conversation with the MFI surrogacy coordinator every week.
+The surrogate mother has medical tests at the clinic every 10 days and blood tests and a conversation with our case manager every week.

-MFI has a different approach to the surrogacy process than most clinics.
-MFI does fresh embryo transfers unless the IPs have shipped frozen embryos from another clinic in which case they will do frozen embryo transfers (“FET“).
+In Greece we have a different approach to the surrogacy process than most other programs driven by the need to obtain a Court order for a surrogacy agreement.
+As we have to obtain the Court order for a particular surrogate / IP combination before an embryo transfer can occur it is more difficult to change the surrogate after unsuccessful attempts.
+Our clinic does fresh embryo transfers unless the IPs have shipped frozen embryos from another clinic in which case they will do frozen embryo transfers (“FET“).

 If IPs have used an egg donor then any embryos not used in the first transfer will be frozen and stored for the IPs.
 In the event that the first transfer is unsuccessful Dr Giakoumakis’ practice is to change the egg donor for the next cycle.
 This means a new egg harvesting, creating new embryos and another fresh transfer.

-MFI will do 3 cycles, each time with a different egg donor, then after the third unsuccessful transfer they will change the surrogate.
-Dr Giakoumakis’ philosophy is that if it didn’t work then you need to change something before you try again.
-MFI has a reducing fee for subsequent attempts – each subsequent attempt is cheaper than the last unsuccessful attempt.
+Generally we will do 3 cycles, each time with a different egg donor, then if the third transfer is unsuccessful we will change the surrogate.
+Our philosophy is that if it didn’t work then you need to change something before you try again.
+Our fixed program cost includes these additional transfers.

-The clinic will transfer 1 or 2 embryos to the surrogate based on the doctor’s advice and the decision of the IPs with the surrogate’s consent.
-The babies are delivered at a private clinic in Chania by caesarean and the surrogate mother has no contact with the baby unless it is initiated by the IPs.
+The doctor will transfer 1 or 2 embryos to the surrogate based on the doctor’s advice and the decision of the IPs with the surrogate’s consent.
+The babies are delivered at a private clinic in Chania, generally by caesarean, and the surrogate mother has no contact with the baby unless it is initiated by the IPs.

 If the baby is born at 34 weeks or later then the private clinic in Chania is suitable.
 If the baby is premature <34 weeks then it will be transferred to the University Clinic in Heraklion for neo-natal intensive care.